Skip to the main content.

 Fuel Polishing To Solve Microbe Problems

-The only way for a fuel polisher to solve a microbe problem in a fuel tank is if they incorporate biocide treatment in their process.
+The only way for a fuel polisher (or you) to completely solve a microbe problem in a fuel tank is to incorporate biocide treatment in their process.
 Biocides are the only things that will kill fuel microbes and keep them from coming back.

-But in order for a biocide to be effective, it has to be applied early enough in the process and given enough time to work.
-Many fuel polishers prefer to go to the job, filter and fuel, and get out of there.
+But for a biocide to be effective, it has to be applied early enough in the process and given enough time to work.
+Many fuel polishers prefer to go to the job, filter, and fuel, and get out of there.
 And that’s a problem because you can’t rush that kind of thing if you want to do it right.

 So Does Fuel Polishing Really Work?